zoeyzyhu/pybind_cmake_simple/README.md

 # Python bindings for C++: pybind11 + cmake + setup.py

 This is a toy example showing how to create Python bindings to interface with a C++ library (with only a simple function) using CMake.
 Everything spreads out in the current directory for simplicity.
+For a more structured approach, please see [`pybind_cmake_list`](https://github.com/zoeyzyhu/pybind_cmake_example).

 ## Environment
 It runs on Linux and MacOS.